- Click on a title.

 But it doesn’t have to be that way.
 These proven techniques, along with a couple of days practice, will make you a confident close quarters boat handler.

-Here’s how to get the very best from a cruising boat electrical system—real information that works based on 25 years of live-aboard experience on boats with batteries.
-John is an electronics technician by trade, so qualified to provide practical and reliable information for both sailors and power boaters.
+How to get the very best from a cruising boat electrical system—real information that works based on 25 years of live-aboard experience.
+John is also an electronics technician by trade, so doubly qualified to provide practical and reliable information.

 Matt, AAC Engineering Correspondent, starts this Online Book with an in-depth look at what makes an efficient powertrain and how we can benefit from future developments.